You may have found this article, after asking Mr Google a question…just like Edith:

 This means the life insurance company will postpone you for another 12 months if you have been cancer-free for 4 years.

 The life insurance company will postpone until your test results are available.

-Say, for example, you have knee surgery next month.
+Say, for example, you have surgery next month.

 The life insurance company will postpone making a decision if your results falls well outside their healthy range to give you time to get in under control.
-Think high BMI or high hba1c readings for diabetics.
+Think high BMI causing weight issues or high HbA1C readings for diabetics.